codio-templates/processing-demo/.guides/content/What-is-Encapsulation--7168.md

 Encapsulation is a concept in which related data and methods are grouped together, and in which access to data is restricted.
 Grouping related data and methods makes thinking about your program a bit easier.
 Hiding or restricting how the user interacts with the data can keep the user from making unwanted changes.

-The two main ideas of data restriction are public and private.
-These adjectives can refer to classes, methods, and attributes.
+The two main ideas of data restriction are `public` and `private`.
+These access modifiers (or keywords) can refer to classes, methods, and attributes.
 Public means that the constructors, methods, or attributes can be accessed by an instance of a class.
 Private means that the constructor, attribute, or method can only be accessed by the class itself.

 ## Classes as Encapsulation